1989 (album): Marketing

 Throughout 2014–2015, 1989 was supported by four further singles, with two reaching number one on the Billboard Hot 100—"Blank Space" and "Bad Blood", and two peaking in the top 10—"Style" and "Wildest Dreams".
 The single release of "Bad Blood" was supported by a remix featuring Kendrick Lamar.
 "Out of the Woods" and "New Romantics" were released as the two last singles in 2016.
 All singles were accompanied by music videos that featured Swift's new persona and styles: whereas the videos for her country singles had incorporated linear narratives and everyday fashion, those for the 1989 singles featured fragmented storylines and elaborate mise-en-scène that evoke fantasy-like environments, Hollywood cinema productions, and lavish lifestyles.

-There have been commentary on the effects of 1989's marketing.
+There has been commentary on the effects of 1989s marketing.
 The popular culture academic Keith Nainby argued that the music videos created Swift's "pop" and "rarefied" persona that contrasted with the earnest, everyday, down-to-earth personae in her country music videos.
 Maryn Wilkinson, a scholar in media studies, described Swift's 1989 persona as "zany": she deliberately showcased that her "pop" persona was a construct of hard work, implying that her "real" persona existed beneath her "pop" performances in videos and interviews.
 In doing so, Swift reminded her audience that she still retained her authentic self from her country beginnings.
 Wilkinson considered Swift's "zany" persona a means for her to both abandon country for pop, and retain fans from her country days, while Randy Lewis of the Los Angeles Times thought that she did so via the intimate bonds with fans thanks to her social media usage and the "Secret Sessions".